Do You Have to Pay Back Health Insurance After a Personal Injury Settlement?

 Are There Ways to Minimize the Impact of Subrogation?

-Our lawyers can help you keep careful track of your medical bills and the amounts paid by your health insurance provider.
+Our lawyers can help you keep a careful track of your medical bills and the amounts paid by your health insurance provider.
 That will help you know how much your insurance company may claim through subrogation and ensure that what you believe you owe matches its demands.
 Our attorneys may also be able to minimize the impact of subrogation by negotiating a lower payment amount.

 Can an insurance company take back a settlement?